Brubaker, Bucs open doubleheader with 7-0 win over Rockies

 UP NEXT

-Following the doubleheader Saturday, Rockies LHP Kyle Freeland (0-0, 2.25) is expected to close out the three-game set on Sunday against a pitcher yet to be announced by the Pirates.
+On Sunday, Rockies LHP Kyle Freeland (0-0, 2.25) is expected to close out the three-game set against a pitcher yet to be announced by the Pirates.
 In his lone appearance this season, Freeland allowed one run on four hits in a 3-1 loss to the New York Mets on Tuesday.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports